bekk/bekk-christmas/post/ux/team-take-the-wheel.md

 # Take the wheel

 I began by dissecting a common grumble into its constituent part and flipped these over to reveal that a teams that works in an Ideal Frame:

-A. chooses what to work on
+A. Chooses what to work on\
-B. decides what the solution should be
+B. Decides what the solution should be\
-C. shapes how the work is done
+C. Shapes how the work is done

 Then I looked briefly at the team itself, but since others have written extensively about high-performing and safe teams, I chose to focus on what I often find is missing: reshaping the external conditions under which we do our work.
 We do this so we can pick the right problem, make the right thing and make it in the right way.
 And then I offered a few suggestions of how we can get better at **reshaping the external conditions under which we do our work**.